 Photography as Art

-I answered a question on photography as art on 15 December 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on photography as art on Philosophy in Action Radio on 15 December 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Does photography qualify as art?
 I've always viewed photography as a legitimate form of art.
 However, many people I disagree: Ayn Rand argued that it's a technical rather than a creative skill.
 However, I regard photography as a technical and creative skill, just like painting.
 So does photography qualify as art?
 If not, does that mean that photography doesn't have value – or has less value than proper art forms like painting?
 If photography has value nonetheless, what is the source of that value?